anomaly/prestans-docs/source/framework_design.rst

 Custom headers
 --------------

 prestans allows the requesting the client to control what parts of an entity they, they want returned as part of a response.
-The prestans features we are referring to are (these are talked about in detail in other chapters):
+The Prestans features we are referring to are (these are talked about in detail in other chapters):

 * **Attribute Filters**, allows the client to toggle the visibility of attributes in a response, thus controlling the size and in turn the responsiveness of the API call.
 The typical use case of an attribute filter: